 Machine learning and statistical modeling to get to the right model is a process of discovery.
-Analyst or scientist don’t know a priori the perfect algorithmic combinations that would yield the best possible model, even if the task and problem is well understood.
+Analyst or scientist don’t know a priori the perfect algorithmic combinations that would yield the best possible model, even if the task or problem is well understood.
 It is an iterative and incremental process of exploration and discovery.

-Typically a data scientist will start with an initial guess using their best judgement – a mix of industry best standards and tacit knowledge from personal experiences – to come up with algorithms for a machine learning pipeline:
+Typically a data scientist will start with an initial guess using their best judgment – a mix of industry best standards and tacit knowledge from personal experiences – to come up with algorithms for a machine learning pipeline:

 - feature generation – which transforms raw data into features/signals for the model

 - feature normalization or transformations – clean up, center or rescale

 - feature selection – keeping the best mix of features battling the curse of dimensionality